-Memory vs. Backstory: Definitions, Differences, and When to Use Each
+Character Backstory and Memory: Definitions and When to Use Each

 The point is, the backstory can be a secret to the character themselves but still reveal their depth to the reader.

-When to Use Backstory
+When to Use Character Backstory

 Backstory is best used when you want your readers to know your characters better, perhaps even better than the characters know themselves.
 It can also be used to tease plot points to come later or help your readers understand why your character did something the way they did, even if the character themselves don’t understand it.

-In general, backstory works best when telling a story in third person omnipotent.
+In general, backstory works best when telling a story in third person omniscient.

+A memory is something (for example, a childhood event or a piece of knowledge) that your character experienced or learned directly and can recall at a later point.
+Memory is filtered through the character who experienced the event and is shaped by their emotions and perceptions.

+Childhood memories are often strong, but limited by their innocent (or not, depending on the character) perception of their ordinary lives.

+A memory is close to the heart.
+It is something your character holds close and most likely has some biases about.
+They cannot easily let it go or be convinced to change their mind about it, especially when they believe it is one of their fondest memories.

+Memories are best used when you want to relate something emotional about your character, such as provide a reason for a sudden change of emotion or introduce a specific and strong opinion.
+It lets your readers experience these emotions alongside the character and understand why they feel the way they do.

-The Past in the Present
+The Past in the Present: Character Backstory and Memory

-The lives we live now are shaped by the events that came before, and so you’ll likely find your readers need to know information about your characters and their world that happened before your story begins.
+The lives we live now are shaped by the events that came before, so you’ll likely find your readers need to know information that happened before your story begins.
 Memories and backstory are two effective ways to share that information.

-At the end of each, be sure to return to the story present and hook your readers with the choices your characters are making now.
+Don’t feel that you need an entire backstory developed to use a small bit of backstory or memory effectively.
+Be specific about the key events, make sure it connects to the story arc, and you’ll find you’ve written compelling character backstory and memory that resonates with the reader.

 Do you prefer to use memories or backstories when developing your characters?
-Let us know in the comments below.
+Or which characters in fiction have the most compelling backstories?
+Share in the comments.